 So many errors were taught concerning eternal judgment, that it is impossible to mention all of them here.
-Instead of teaching that God takes pleasure in tormenting those who have not known him, the Restoration pointed out from the Scriptures that his creatures will be judged justly, and rewarded or punished according to the degree of good or evil they have done.
-That all will be judged according to their works is stated in the following Scriptures:
+Instead of God taking pleasure in tormenting those who have not known him, we learn from the Scriptures that his love and mercy reach out to them, and that all his creatures will be judged justly, and rewarded or punished according to the degree of good or evil they have done.
+That all will be judged according to their works, is stated in the following Scriptures:

-For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.-II Corinthians 5: 10.
+For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.-2 Corinthians 5: 10.

-And every man shall receive his own reward according to
+And every man shall receive his own reward according to his

-his own labor.-I Corinthians 3: 8.
+own labor.-1 Corinthians 3: 8.